Please refer to our

 Final approval of construction work under any permit shall be authorized by the Director of Public Works based on a field walkthrough and recommendations from both the Manager of County Highways and Manager of Construction & Inspections.
 Requests for final inspection must be made in writing or by filling out our on-line

 Inspection Request Form, all work must conform to the approved plans/specifications, and permanent stabilization shall be completed with a satisfactory stand of grass.
-Once the Department has issued final approval, formal acceptance into the County-maintenance system is secured via Resolution(s) by the Board of County Commissioners.
+Once the Department has issued final approval, formal acceptance into the County-maintenance system is secured via Resolution(s) by the Commissioners of St. Mary's County.